open-telemetry/opentelemetry.io/content/en/blog/2022/how-to-get-started-with-opentelemetry-go.md

 For this OpenTelemetry Golang guide, here are the terms you need to know:

-- **Span:** The most basic unit.
-A span represents an event in our system (e.g., an HTTP request or a database operation that spans over time).
-A span would usually be the parent of another span, its child, or both.
+- **Span:** Represents a single operation within a Trace.
 - **Trace:** [‘Call-stacks’ for distributed services](https://www.aspecto.io/blog/guide-to-distributed-tracing/).
-Traces represent a tree of spans connected in a child/parent relationship.
-Traces specify the progression of requests across different services and components in our app (DB, data sources, queues, etc.).
-For example, sending an API call to user-service resulted in a DB query to users-db.
+A DAG of Spans, where the edges between Spans are defined as parent/child. relationship.
-- **Exporter:** Once we create a span, the exporter handles sending the data to our backend (e.g., in memory, Jaeger Tracing, or console output)
+- **Exporter:** Provides functionality to emit telemetry to consumers.
+Used by Instrumentation Libraries and the Collector.
+Exporters can be push- or pull-based.
-- **Context propagation:** The mechanism that allows us to correlate events across distributed services.
-Context is referred to as the metadata we collect and transfer.
-Propagation is how the context is packaged and transferred across services, often via HTTP headers.
-Context propagation is one of the areas where OpenTelemetry shines.
+- **Context propagation:** Allows all Data Sources to share an underlying context mechanism for storing state and accessing data across the lifespan of a Transaction.
+See context propagation spec.
-- **Instrumentation:** instrumentation libraries gather the data and generate spans based on different libraries in our applications (Kafka, Mongo, Gin, etc.).
+- **Instrumentation:** Denotes the Library that provides the instrumentation for a given Instrumented Library.
+Instrumented Library and Instrumentation Library may be the same Library if it has built-in OpenTelemetry instrumentation.

 There are two ways to instrument our app – manually and automatically: